yashkumar19/-FE-1--nebuliaq-palcement-iiitd--Yash-Kumar---2024-/README.md

 **Components:**

    **1) Graph Initialization:**

-           **1)Cytoscape Integration:** Use the Cytoscape library to initialize and render the graph with nodes and edges.
+   **a)Cytoscape Integration:** Use the Cytoscape library to initialize and render the graph with nodes and edges.
            **2)Dynamic Styling:** Apply styles to nodes and edges, including borders that reflect error rates and success metrics.

   **2)Data Management:**